 \section{Abstract}

-Knowledge distillation (KD) is an essential technique to compress large language models (LLMs) into smaller ones.
-However, despite the distinct roles of the student model and the teacher model in KD, most existing frameworks still use a homogeneous training backend (e.g., FSDP and DeepSpeed) for both models, leading to suboptimal training efficiency.
-In this paper, we present a novel framework for LLM distillation, termed \textbf{KDFlow}, which features a decoupled architecture and employs SGLang for teacher inference.
-By bridging the training efficiency of FSDP2 and the inference efficiency of SGLang, KDFlow achieves full utilization of both advantages in a unified system.
-Moreover, instead of transferring full logits across different processes, our framework only transmits the teacher's hidden states using zero-copy data transfer and recomputes the logits on the student side, effectively balancing the communication cost and KD performance.
-Furthermore, our framework supports both off-policy and on-policy distillation and incorporates KD algorithms for cross-tokenizer KD through highly extensible and user-friendly APIs.
-Experiments show that KDFlow can achieve \textbf{1.44$\times$ to 6.36$\times$} speedup compared to current KD frameworks, enabling researchers to rapidly prototype and scale LLM distillation with minimal engineering overhead.
-Code is available at: \url{https://github.com/songmzhang/KDFlow}
+Knowledge distillation (KD) is essential for model compression and post-training in large language models (LLMs), yet existing frameworks often use homogeneous training backends for both teacher and student models, leading to suboptimal efficiency.
+In this paper, we propose \textbf{KDFlow}, a novel framework for LLM distillation that features a decoupled architecture and employs SGLang for teacher inference.
+By bridging the training efficiency of FSDP2 and the inference efficiency of SGLang, KDFlow leverages the complementary strengths of both systems within a unified distillation pipeline.
+Moreover, our framework achieves efficient \textbf{full-vocabulary distillation} by transmitting the teacher's hidden states using zero-copy data transfer and recomputing the logits on the student side.
+Furthermore, our framework supports both off-policy and on-policy distillation and incorporates cross-tokenizer algorithms through highly extensible and user-friendly APIs.
+Experiments show that KDFlow achieves a \textbf{1.44$\times$ to 6.36$\times$} speedup over existing KD frameworks, enabling researchers to rapidly prototype and scale LLM distillation with minimal engineering overhead.
+The code and documentation are publicly available.